 - Best conditions: Light S, SSW winds (0-10 mph for PG, 0-15 for HG).
 Conditions tend to be 50% stronger at Crestline Launch than Marshall Peak Launch, so if too strong at Crestline, Marshall Peak Launch may be a better option.

-- Glide ratio to AJX: 4.5:1; there is no direct straight glide from Crestline to AJX because the front range obstructs the flight path.
+- Glide ratio to AJX: 5.2:1; there is no direct straight glide from Crestline to AJX because the front range obstructs the flight path; best route is west off of launch, up the ridge towards Billboard, then south to Regionals and AJX.

 - Vehicle access: Paved road and paved parking area directly behind launch.